 Step 8 - Support Trellis and Pour Concrete

 Place gravel around the post in the post hole.
-Then, pour the concrete mix into the hole while making sure the trellis is straight and upright.
-When you finish, take a couple of large rocks or boulders and place them against the post so the trellis will move.
+Then, pour the concrete mix into the spot while making sure the trellis is straight and upright.
+When you finish, please take a couple of large rocks or boulders and place them against the post so the lattice will move.

 Step 9 - Paint the Trellis